reytuty/queue-proccessor/readme.md

 # Queue Proccessor

-To proccess a queue and handle be able to start and stop the proccess.
+To process a queue centrally.
+Making it possible to start and stop the process at any time.

-This project starts to deal with a problem to dispatch message to SQS and Pub/Sub but the client sdk doesn't deal with no async dispatch messages, when you didn't use `await` to wait dispatch or when we are using in another part of the code and the client has to much messages.
+This project started to deal with an issue when dispatching messages to SQS and Pub/Sub as the client SDK doesn't handle any asynchronous dispatch messages, when you haven't used `await` to wait for dispatch or when we are using it in another part of the code and the client has many messages.

-To void lost messages we need to create a pool of messages and send one by one, quickly than as possible.
+To avoid lost messages, we need to create a set of messages and send them one by one as quickly as possible.

 ## Usage

 ```
-import { QueueProccessor } from "../index";
+import { QueueProccessor } from "queue-proccessor";

 async function myHandlerProccessMethod (data: number) {
   return new Promise((resolve) => {